 Thanksgiving is only TWO weeks away, so Butternut Squash and Pear Crostini are coming to you right on time.

-Ever since Roasted Butternut Squash Ravioli came to life a few weeks ago, I cannot get it out of my mind.
+Ever since Roasted Butternut Squash Ravioli was posted a few weeks ago, I cannot get it out of my mind.
 I’ve been obsessing over the creamy, comforting, herb-a-licious filing, looking for any way to use it.

-With the best fall spread.
-And cheese.
-And herbs.
-And pears.
+With the best fall spread… cheese… herbs… and pears.
 The best, of the best, of the best.
 Are you ready for this?

-Step 1: ROASTED butternut squash.
-Because everything is better roasted.
+- Step 1: Roast the butternut squash.
+Everything is better roasted.
 Then mixed with garlic, parmesan, thyme, and nutmeg.

 Let’s talk about these pairings though… the sharp white cheddar cheese coupled with the butternut squash mix is heaven.
 It’s a yin-yang of sharp, slightly pungent cheese with sweet, warm, and comforting flavors.